Kobs03/Kobs03/README.md

 <h2 align="left" >About</h2>
 <p>
-  Hi, I'm Jake a full-stack web developer based in the philippines and a bachelor's degree holder of computer science.
+  Hi, I'm Jake/DevKobs a full-stack web developer based in the philippines and a bachelor's degree holder in computer science.
   Being a programmer is my life long passion and what I enjoy doing.
 I'm currently increasing my proficiency in the MEVN tech-stack, creating various types of projects purposely to further improve my logical thinking and versatility as a full-stack developer.
 </p>